myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 ![X2Go Main Window - Session List](http://assets.digitalocean.com/articles/how-to-setup-a-remote-desktop-with-x2go-on-debian-8/main-window.png)

+### TODO - RE-WORK FOR MATE:

-In a few seconds, your remote desktop will be displayed, and you can start interacting with it.
+> In a few seconds, your remote desktop will be displayed, and you can start interacting with it.
 At first login, XFCE will ask if you want to **Use default config** or **One empty panel**.
 The first option will create a rectangular panel docked at the bottom of the screen, containing a few useful application shortcuts (e.g. a file manager, a terminal emulator, a browser, etc.).
 This option will also add a top panel to the desktop that includes utilities like an application launcher, a clock, a shutdown menu, and more.
+>

-Unless you're already familiar with XFCE, opting for an empty panel can be more complicated since you'll be starting from scratch.
+> Unless you're already familiar with XFCE, opting for an empty panel can be more complicated since you'll be starting from scratch.
 There will be no taskbar, no clock, no pre-configured start menu; it will be up to you to add everything to an empty panel on your own.

 Additionally, on Windows and Linux-based operating systems, there are a few useful keyboard shortcuts you can use for a better experience: